mikedigan8/AdvJS-mdigan/kattis/README.md

 Since entering 2<sup>nd</sup> grade Theta has daily math homework sheets.
 The problems on her worksheet usually go like this:

-    There is a certain number of birds, dogs, and cats on a farm.
+<i>There is a certain number of birds, dogs, and cats on a farm.
 Together they have 14 legs.
 How many birds, dogs, and cats could there be?
-Write down as many answers as you can!
+Write down as many answers as you can! </i>

 It is always the same problem, just written in different ways: sometimes with horses, cows, sheep, goats, chickens, beetles, or even spiders – but never with snakes or fishes!